Learn everything about Live Streaming videos from Paul Petropoulos

 #FirstDayOfSummer hashtag and teamed up with famous influencers who promoted their product.

-The behind-the-scenes video is personally one of my favorite live streaming tactics.
+The behind-the-scenes video is personally one of my favourite live-streaming tactics.
 With live video, you can show a company’s, behind-the-scenes operations and showcase the people behind the brand.

 BTS streams give viewers an insight into the making of the product or service, conveying transparency, and building trust.

-For example, Dunkin Donuts live-streamed behind-the-scenes video of their operations on Valentine’s day, attracting thousands of views online.
+For example, Dunkin Donuts live-streamed behind-the-scenes videos of their operations on Valentine’s day, attracting thousands of views online.
 But many other big brands have used this tactic as well, including Target and GE.